Perspectives on Constrained Forecasting

 \subsection{Squared Error Loss}

-Squared error (SE) loss is popular in statistical estimation due to mean/variance trade-off connections, and in view of the fact that much of applied statistics is still rooted in linear, normal and least-squares styles of analysis.
-It is, however, not of main applied interest in many commercial forecasting applications compared to other choices noted below.
+Squared error (SE) loss is not of main applied interest in commercial forecasting applications compared to other choices noted below.
 However, details are tractable and illuminating.
 SE loss is, of course, restricted to models in which $P(\y)$ has finite second-order moments.
-Supposing this, let $m_i$ be the mean of $P_i(y_i)$ and $\m=(m_1,\ldots,m_n)'$ with sum $M=\one'\m.$ Of course, the $m_i$ are optimal unconstrained point forecasts under SE.
+Supposing this, let $m_i$ be the mean of $P_i(y_i)$ and $\m=(m_1,\ldots,m_n)'$ with sum $M=\one'\m.$ The $m_i$ are optimal unconstrained point forecasts under SE.

 Take $L_i(y_i,f_i) = (y_i-f_i)^2/c_i$ where the $c_i>0$ can represent different scales or simply different weightings of forecast errors across the $n$ outcomes.
 Write $\c = (c_1,\ldots,c_n)'$ and $C=\one'\c.$ Then simple quadratic optimization yields $\optfi(\lambda) = m_i + \lambda c_i/2$ for each $i=\seq 1n.$ Imposing the total constraint yields $\optlambda = 2(F-M)/C$ and thus $\optfi = m_i + (F-M) c_i/C$.
 These are the marginally optimal means $m_i$ corrected by the term $(F-M)c_i/C$; this naturally represents an upward (downward) correction if $F$ exceeds (falls short of) the forecast mean of the total $E(Y) = M.$ While natural, it is clear that the scope for relevant application is proscribed; in addition to earlier comments on constraints for relevant applications, many applied interests concern integer, count, non-negative or bounded outcomes, and the inherent \lq\lq constrained least squares'' results lead to theoretically optimal forecasts that violate such inherent requirements.